omer-sade/Assembly-compiler/maman-14/maman_14_files/README.md

 Output files (for each input file):
 1. Binary code.
 2. Code after pre-assembler analysis (expands all macros).
-3. File that contains all Extern symbols (isn't created if there arent Extern symbols).
+3. File that contains all Extern symbols (isn't created if there aren't Extern symbols).
-4. File that contains all Entry symbols (isn't created if there arent Entry symbols).
+4. File that contains all Entry symbols (isn't created if there aren't Entry symbols).

 Main programs that are responsible to run the entire code: